7 Takeaways From The Bestselling Book Stumbling On Happiness

 5. The future you imagine may be unrealistically simple

 Have you ever happily and willingly made plans several weeks in advance, only to find that you become reluctant to the idea as the day approaches?
 Gilbert offers a suggested explanation for this challenge in his book.
-He implies, "When we remember or imagine a temporally distant event, our brains seem to overlook the fact that details vanish with temporal distance, and they conclude instead that the distant events actually are as smooth and vague as we are imagining and remembering them."
+He states, "When we remember or imagine a temporally distant event, our brains seem to overlook the fact that details vanish with temporal distance, and they conclude instead that the distant events actually are as smooth and vague as we are imagining and remembering them."

 6. Memories and imaginations may be similar to the present moment

-To do so fully may require humans to extract themselves from what is now known and believed, returning to their former selves and speaking objectively about how they may have felt then, without the experiences they may have gathered between the past and the present.
-The same can apply to the future.
-You can try to imagine how happy you might be if a particular event happens.
+To do so may require humans to extract themselves from what is now known and believed, returning to their former selves and speaking objectively about how they may have felt then, without the experiences they may have gathered between the past and the present.

 However, it can be beneficial to consider how much might have changed by the time you reach that future and what would happen if you found out it wasn't what you wanted.
-Gilbert suggests that many humans actively compare how they feel in the future to how they would feel now instead of considering what they might feel then.
+Gilbert suggests that many people actively compare how they feel in the future to how they would feel now instead of considering what they might feel then.

 7. Psychological immune systems are a buffer for traumatic events